7Block Labs

 2.5 Best Practices for IP Compliance

-- Consult legal experts to draft smart contract terms for IP rights transfer or licensing.
+• Get in touch with legal pros to help you craft the smart contract terms for IP rights transfer or licensing.

 3. Metadata Standards and Compliance: Ensuring Longevity and Interoperability